Vivek1258/End-to-end-deep-learning-project-Tell-me-about-the-image/README.md

 # Automatic-Image-Captioning
 Machine Learning Engineer Nanodegree Capstone Project

 In this project, we will develop and deploy a Deep Learning model that can automatically generate captions for the given image.
-We will use the Flickr8K dataset to train our model and streamlit package to develop a simple UI so that users can play with it.
+We will use the Flickr8K dataset to train our model and streamlit package to develop a simple UI so that users can play wit h it.

 ## INSTALLATION _